MRes Primary Care (Web-based Learning) / Course details

 After completing the taught component, you will be supported in carrying out your own research project or a full systematic review.

-We offer two MRes courses, one in Primary Care and one in Public Health.
-Distinction between the two is based on the course units and research topics you choose.
+We offer three MRes courses, in Primary Care, Public Health and Dental Public Health.
+Distinction between the three is based on the course units and research topics you choose.